-The Company currently has exploration license 1070 ("EL 1070) off the west coast of Newfoundland which totals approximately 150,000 acres.
-In November of 2013 the Minister of Natural Resources announced that applications for hydraulically fracturing wells would be not be accepted which effectively imposed a moratorium.
-The EL 1070 will likely require hydraulic fracturing to achieve commercial production.
+The Company currently has exploration license 1070 ("EL 1070") off the west coast of Newfoundland which total approximately 150,000 acres.
+In November of 2013, the Minister of Natural Resources announced that applications for hydraulically fracturing wells would be not be accepted which effectively imposed a moratorium.
 In October 2014, the Government of Newfoundland appointed five members to the Newfoundland and Labrador Hydraulic Fracturing Review Panel ("NLFRP") to study the socio-economic and environmental impacts of hydraulic fracturing in western Newfoundland.
-The report was made public on May 31, 2016 and the Company is reviewing the results and the impact it will have going forward.
-If the moratorium is not lifted, the property will be subject to an impairment review.
-As of April 30, 2016, the carrying value of EL 1070 and equipment was \$7,462,335 (January 31, 2016 - \$7,445,299).
+The report was made public on May 31, 2016 and recommends, among other things, significant further study before hydraulic fracturing could be considered.
+The Company originally anticipated that it would use hydraulic fracturing to achieve commercial production.
+The Company is now planning to submit a planning document to the regulators in Newfoundland and Labrador that does not involve hydraulic fracturing to achieve production.
+The planning document will be the first step of a process of applying for an operations authorization to drill and test a well in exploration licence 1070.